joehahn/tf-text-classification-demo/README.md

 ### Setup:

-This model is executed on a gpu-ready g2.2xlarge instance in the Amazon cloud using the Bitfusion Tensorflow AMI, and this section of this README details how to launch that instance and then prep the input data in the Amazon cloud.
-If uninterested in such details, skip ahead to the _Execute_ section where results are presented
+This model is executed on a gpu-ready g2.2xlarge instance in the Amazon cloud using the Bitfusion Tensorflow AMI, and this section details how to launch that instance in the AWS cloud and prep the input data.
+But if uninterested in such details, skip ahead to the _Execute_ section where results are also presented.

 1 Launch a g2.2xl EC2 instance in AWS using these settings: